Your businesses must provide information about allergenic ingredients used in any food you sell or provide.

-As you are aware that the new regulation brought EU rules on general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
-Most of the provisions of the new rules, specifically the highlighting of allergens in the list of ingredients and its information provision on non pre-packed foods, including those sold in restaurants and cafes, including the catering sector will apply from 13 December 2014.
+As you are aware this regulation applied from December 2014 and brought EU rules on general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
+Most of the provisions of the rules, specifically the highlighting of allergens in the list of ingredients including those sold in restaurants, cafes and the catering sector.

 Food allergens pose a significant risk to consumers with allergic conditions, which may even be life threatening.
 Children are particularly vulnerable because of their reduced level of control over the foods they eat.
 Childcare providers are responsible for making sure that they have allergen information to provide for the food they serve and that this is accurate, consistent and verifiable.